Relationship Based Home Care

 Relationship-based home care has multiple benefits

 Relationship-based home care improves quality of care and lowers costs.
 Relationship-based home care enables coordination of care across the entire care team, including family members, physicians, nurses, and pharmacists.
-According to the Australian Commission on Safety and Quality in Healthcare, this type of patient-centred care improves the quality and safety of care, decreases costs, improves satisfaction among care providers, and improves the experience of the care recipient.
+According to the Royal Commission into Aged Care Quality and Safety, this type of patient-centred care improves the quality and safety of care, decreases costs, improves satisfaction among care providers, and improves the experience of the care recipient.

 Individuals & Their Families